ahmadawais/Shades-of-Purple-HighlightJS/README.md

     <tr>
         <td align='left' width='100%' colspan='2'>
             <strong><code>Shades of Purple (SOP)</code></strong><br />
-            A professional theme with hand-picked & bold shades of purple 💜 to go along with your VS Code.
-A custom VS Code theme with style.
-Become a <a href="https://VSCode.pro/" target="_blank">Visual Studio Code Power User →</a>
+            A professional theme with hand-picked & bold shades of purple 💜 to go along with your HighlightJS.
+A custom HighlightJS theme with style.</a>
         </td>
     </tr>
     <tr>